 Since 2012 I've been a member of the Art, Culture and Ethics in Black and White Network investigating and re-examining the issues and controversies surrounding 100 years of D.W.
 Griffth's The Birth of a Nation film.
 The network held three hugely successful symposia in 2014-15 at the Eccles Centre of the British Library, the Whitworth Art Gallery of the University of Manchester, and the International Slavery Museum in Liverpool.
 An edited collection of the work generated for the network - which includes art, installations, film and more traditional written scholarship - is currently being assembled with a view to 2017 publication.

 At Manchester I was Assistant Associate Dean for Internationalisation in the Faculty of Humanities during 2015-16, developing partnerships and projects around the world, not least in the United States where a successful on-going relationship with Indiana University is now blossoming.
 I also contributed to the developing and on-going partnerships conjoining the Faculty and university with the universities of Melbourne, Amsterdam and Copenhagen.

-I received my undergraduate degree in Politics and History from the Manchester Metropolitan University in 1988, an MA in American History and Institutions from the University of Keele in 1990, and a PhD also from Keele in 1996.
+I received my undergraduate degree in Politics and History from the Manchester Metropolitan University in 1988, an MA in American History and Institutions from the University of Keele in 1990, and a PhD in California politics also from Keele in 1996.
 I have taught American Studies at Crewe and Alsager College (later Faculty of MMU), Keele and the Open University.
 I joined the staff at Manchester in 1994 and was Programme Director for American Studies from 2000-2003.
 Over extended periods between 2001 amd 2013 I was also Admissions Officer for English and American Studies and the American Studies MA Programme Director in 2014.